emilnuutinen/capstone/README.md

 The 3D-printed clip is used to connect the MAX30105 Particle and Pulse Ox Sensor(PPG) sensor:
 [3D-model](https://github.com/emilnuutinen/capstone/tree/master/3D-model)

+### Data

+Files include data from different collection sessions.

+### Notebooks

+The required libraries are imported in each file.
+These are always presented first.

 ### Usage

 Install dependencies with Conda: